davisshaver/tech-docs/wordpress-development/submodule-workflow.md

 # Submodule

 We use submodule to maintain our internal and external plugins.
-Here's the best [article](http://blogs.atlassian.com/2013/03/git-submodules-workflows-tips/) I have found so far.
+Here's the best [article](http://blogs.atlassian.com/2013/03/git-submodules-workflows-tips/) I have found so far of git submodule workflow.
+Also, [What is git submodule?](http://git-scm.com/book/en/v2/Git-Tools-Submodules) is also a nice article to start with.

 ## How to roll back submodule SHA1